-SCOR Europe needs liquidity to pay claims, operating expenses, interest payments and redemptions on its debts and declared dividends on its share capital.
+SCOR Europe needs liquidity to pay claims, commissions, operating expenses and declared dividends on its share capital.
 Without sufficient liquidity, the Company may be forced to curtail its operations, and business will suffer.
 In the case of catastrophe claims, in particular, it may need to settle amounts which exceed the amount of available liquidity in a reduced timeframe.
-SCOR Group's liquidity needs to cover catastrophe exposures are calibrated using the Group's gross (before retrocession) Nat Cat annual loss distributions, on top of other regular liquidity needs.

-Liquidity needs may also arise from increased collateral requirements, which may be required by some business organizations in case of SCOR Europe default (non-compliance with financial covenants, or in case of a significant decrease in SCOR Europe's financial strength rating etc), which would result in a deterioration of the Company's liquidity.
-Also, clients have the right to draw down on letters of credit issued by a bank in SCOR Europe's name at any time, however the impact on their relationship with SCOR Europe would be considered.
-The risk of this occurring would increase if clients' concerns of SCOR Europe not honoring its obligations increase.
-In a severe scenario for SCOR Europe, multiple clients could draw on letters of credit simultaneously, requiring SCOR Europe to provide the total amount of required cash or fungible assets resulting in a liquidity strain for SCOR Europe.
+While currently not as material, liquidity needs may also arise from increased collateral requirements, which may be required by some business organizations in case of SCOR Europe default (non-compliance with financial covenants, or in case of a significant decrease in SCOR Europe's financial strength rating etc.), which would result in a deterioration of the Company's liquidity.
+In addition, clients have the right to draw down on letters of credit issued by a bank in SCOR Europe's name at any time; however, the impact on their relationship with SCOR Europe would be considered.
+The risk of this occurring would increase if clients' concerns of the Group or SCOR Europe not honoring its obligations increase.
+In a severe scenario for SCOR Europe, multiple clients could draw down on letters of credit simultaneously, requiring SCOR Europe to provide the total amount of required cash or fungible assets resulting in a liquidity strain for SCOR Europe.